I see you, mama.

 – Magda Gerber

-Note: If you are concerned with your child not meeting milestones, please speak with your child’s pediatrician and call Grant Wood AEA at 319-399-6700 or 1-800-332-8488.
-A GWAEA representative will come to your home and do a free evaluation which covers many different areas of child development and guide you on the next steps for your child.
+If you are at all concerned with your child not meeting milestones, please speak with your child’s pediatrician and call Grant Wood AEA at 319-399-6700 or 1-800-332-8488.
+An AEA representative will come to your home and do a free evaluation which covers many different areas of child development.
+They will be able to determine if your child would benefit from services and guide you on the next steps for your child.

 Make sure you never miss out on a parenting or community-related blog post: sign up to receive CRMB posts in your inbox.
 While you’re at it, join our VIP List to ensure you’re one of the first to know about upcoming Cedar Rapids Moms Blog events and promotions!!